Sparkyu222/BlackTeX/README.md

 # BlackTeX

----
+### About this project
 BlackTeX is a PGN to LaTeX converter, you just need to input a PGN file and it will convert the file into a beautiful TEX file.
+This is a college project.

-#### Usage
+### Usage
 Basic :
 ```bash
 $ blacktex <input_file>